Celebrating Two Decades of Service

 Our Esteemed Partners

-The invaluable contributions of our esteemed benefactors are crucial to the successful implementation of our endeavors.
-We would like to express our deepest gratitude to the numerous individuals, corporations, clubs, organizations, and foundations who have generously supported us in the past and continue to provide their assistance in the future.
+The invaluable contributions of our esteemed benefactors over the last two-decades are crucial to the successful implementation of our endeavors serving the Veterans of World War II.
+We would like to express our deepest gratitude to the numerous individuals, corporations, clubs, organizations, and foundations who have generously supported our initiatives in the past and continue to provide their assistance in the future.